California Sea Lion (Zalophus californianus)

 Did You Know?

-· 2013 California Sea Lion Unusual Mortality Event
+· California Sea Lion Unusual Mortality Event declared in southern CA.

 Video: What do California sea lions eat?
-And, how do we find out what they eat?
+How do we find out?

 Credit: Alaska Fisheries Science Center, NOAA Ocean Media Center